Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 `Python` must be installed to run the program.

-Install python through [this link](https://www.python.org/downloads/).
-Download the proper version for your device.
+To install python and important packages that are commonly used in python, download Anaconda through [this link](https://www.anaconda.com/download).
+- Once installed, type `ls` in your home directory and check if there is a directory `anaconda3`.
-- Go to your command line and check to see if `Python` is installed with `python3 --version` or `python --version`.
+- Go to your command line and check to see if `Python` is installed by running `python3 --version` or `python --version`.
 *Note: every command run through `python3` must be in the format `python3 [command]`.

-To install many important packages that are commonly used in python, download Anaconda through [this link](https://www.anaconda.com/download).
-- Once installed, type `ls` in your home directory and check if there is a directory `anaconda3`.
-- Once `anaconda3` is in your home directory, you can proceed.
+- If this is not working, make sure that you have added the path to anaconda to the environment variables path
-- Use the `pip install` format below in order to install the required packages.
+- We will use the `pip install` and `conda install` format in order to install the required packages.
+*Note: since we are downloading some packages with `conda install`, please make sure the python environment being used is the one provided by anaconda.

-Use `pip install GitPython` to install git.
+If you don't have git installed, use `pip install GitPython` to install git.

 - If there is an error cloning the repository, run `xcode-select --install`.
 Please make sure your device is plugged in before running.
 This will take quite a while.
 This ensures that the the command line arguments such as `git clone [file]` can run correctly if there is an error.

 `Plink` must be installed to run the program.
-Install plink through [this link](https://www.cog-genomics.org/plink/).
+Install plink through [this link](https://www.cog-genomics.org/plink/). please make sure that `plink` can we ran from any directory

 The program requires the following python packages:
 - `random`